White Bean and Sausage Soup is hearty, creamy, and packed with flavorful veggies, seasoned Italian sausage, and tender white beans.

 Instructions

-• SAUSAGE: In a large pot over medium-high heat, drizzle 1 tablespoon olive oil and then add in the sausage.
-Cook and crumble the sausage until browned.
-Using a slotted spoon, transfer the cooked sausage to a paper-towel-lined plate.
-Dab the sausage with another paper towel, tent plate with foil, and set aside.
-There should be about 2 tablespoons grease left behind; if not add an additional 2 tablespoons butter or oil.
+• In a large pot over medium-high heat, drizzle in olive oil and add sausage.
+Cook and crumble sausage until browned.
+Using a slotted spoon, transfer cooked sausage to a paper-towel-lined plate.
+Dab sausage with another paper towel, tent plate with foil, and set aside.
+There should be about 2 tablespoons grease left behind; if not, add an additional 2 tablespoons butter or oil.
 If there is more than 2 tablespoons, drain off the excess.

-• VEGGIES: Keeping the pot at medium-high heat, add in the butter.
-Once melted, add in the diced onion and carrots, season with salt and pepper (I add 1/4 teaspoon each.), and sautĂ©, stirring occasionally, for 4-6 minutes or until the vegetables are soft.
-Add the garlic, Italian seasoning, and paprika, and sautĂ© for one more minute, stirring occasionally.
-Add in the flour and cook, stirring constantly, for 1 minute.
+• Keeping the pot at medium-high heat, add the butter.
+Once melted, add diced onion and carrots, season with salt and pepper (I add 1/4 teaspoon each.), and sauté, stirring occasionally, 4–6 minutes or until vegetables are soft.
+Add garlic, Italian seasoning, and paprika, then sauté 1 more minute, stirring occasionally.
+Add flour and cook, stirring constantly, 1 minute.

-• STOCK AND BEANS: Gradually pour in 1 cup of the chicken stock while mixing constantly and scraping the bottom of the pan to release any browned bits.
-Stir until thickened and then add the remaining 3 cups stock gradually while stirring.
-Add in the drained and rinsed beans and bay leaves.
-Bring soup to a boil and then immediately turn the heat to low.
-Simmer, uncovered, for 10-15 minutes, stirring occasionally, or until beans are tender to your liking.
+• Gradually pour in 1 cup of the chicken stock while mixing constantly and scraping the bottom of the pan to release any browned bits.
+Stir until thickened and add remaining 3 cups stock gradually while stirring.
+Add drained and rinsed beans and bay leaves.
+Bring soup to a boil, then immediately turn heat to low.
+Simmer, uncovered, 10–15 minutes, stirring occasionally or until beans are tender to your liking.

-• BLEND: Remove 2 full cups of the soup and transfer into a blender (Note 3).
-Blend until completely smooth and then pour back into the pot.
+• Remove 2 full cups of the soup and transfer into a blender (see note 4).
+Blend until completely smooth and pour back into the pot.
 (Use a spatula to scrape it all back in!)
 Mix to combine.

-• FINISHING SOUP: Add in coarsely chopped spinach, cooked sausage, heavy cream, and whole milk.
-Stir and then simmer on medium heat for about 3-5 minutes or until the spinach is wilted.
+• Add coarsely chopped spinach, cooked sausage, heavy cream, and whole milk.
+Stir and simmer on medium heat, about 3–5 minutes or until spinach is wilted.
 Remove bay leaves and discard.
-Taste and adjust seasonings; I typically add another 1/4 teaspoon up to 3/4 teaspoon fine sea salt here -- the flavors should sing!
+Taste and adjust seasonings; I typically add another 1/4 teaspoon up to 3/4 teaspoon salt—the flavors should sing!

-• SERVE: Serve immediately with lots of freshly grated Parmesan and a crusty baguette, if desired.
-Add red pepper flakes to individual bowls for those people that would like some more heat!
+• Serve immediately with lots of freshly grated Parmesan and a crusty baguette, if desired.
+Add red pepper flakes to individual bowls for those who would like some more heat!

 Video